Rabies: After onset

-At least two treatment schemes have been proposed for treating rabies after the onset of symptoms, the Milwaukee Protocol and the Recife Protocol.
-The Milwaukee Protocol was first used in 2004 on Jeanna Giese, who became the first person known to have survived rabies without preventive treatments before symptom onset.
-The protocol puts a person into a chemically induced coma and uses antiviral medications to prevent fatal dysautonomia.
-The overall protocol is complex; the sixth version of the protocol last updated in 2018 consists of 17 pages with 22 steps of treatment, detailed monitoring, and a timeline of expected complications.
-The Recife Protocol follows the same principle but differs in details like termination of sedation and supplementary medication.
+Once rabies develops, death almost certainly follows.
+Palliative care in a hospital setting is recommended with administration of large doses of pain medication, and sedatives in preference to physical restraint.
+Ice fragments can be given by mouth for thirst, but there is no good evidence intravenous hydration is of benefit in terms of comfort or length of life in palliative care patients.

+A treatment known as the Milwaukee protocol, which involves putting people with rabies symptoms into a chemically induced coma and using antiviral medications in an attempt to protect their brain until their body has had time to produce rabies antibodies, has been occasionally used.
+It was initially attempted in 2004 on Jeanna Giese, a teenage girl from Wisconsin, who subsequently became the first human known to have survived rabies without receiving post-exposure prophylaxis before symptom onset.
+Giese did require extensive rehabilitation afterward, and her balance and neural function remained impaired.
+The protocol has been enacted on many rabies victims since, but has been adjudged a failure; some survivors of the acute initial phase later died of rabies.
+Concerns have also been raised about its monetary costs and its ethics.

+Antiviral therapy to combat the effects of rabies has also been researched; favipiravir, for example, has shown potential at inhibiting the development of encephalitis.
+It has been suggested that such therapy in combination with immunotherapy and neuroprotective measures could be beneficial.

 Prognosis

 Vaccination after exposure, PEP, is highly successful in preventing rabies.
-In unvaccinated humans, rabies is virtually always fatal after neurological symptoms have developed.
+In unvaccinated humans, rabies is almost certainly fatal after neurological symptoms have developed.

 Epidemiology

 In 2010, an estimated 26,000 people died from rabies, down from 54,000 in 1990.
 The majority of the deaths occurred in Asia and Africa.
-As of 2015, India, followed by China (approximately 6,000) and the Democratic Republic of the Congo (5,600), had the most cases.
+As of 2015, India (approximately 20,847), followed by China (approximately 6,000) and the Democratic Republic of the Congo (5,600), had the most cases.
 A 2015 collaboration between the World Health Organization, World Organization of Animal Health (OIE), Food and Agriculture Organization of the United Nation (FAO), and Global Alliance for Rabies Control has a goal of eliminating deaths from rabies by 2030.